 Make sure you explicitly know what data caps they have.
 If it’s too restrictive, then you need to choose another provider.

-What happens at the end of the introductory period?
-Providers of all stripes like to market a product with a low, introductory price.
+Many providers market a product with a low, introductory price.
 Check pricing at multiple providers so you can arm yourself with information.

-Are there any additional fees?
-Internet service providers, like cable companies, are fee-happy.
-The quoted price often does not include additional costs like taxes, equipment fan installation fees, and service charges.
+ISPs, like cable companies, love fees.
+The quoted price often does not include additional costs like taxes, equipment installation fees, and service charges.

 When comparing providers, you want to ask what your initial upfront cost will be along with your monthly charge.

-How do I cancel my service?
-Cable and Internet companies often make it difficult and expensive to cancel service.
+Telecommunication companies often make it difficult and expensive to cancel service.
 Ask each provider you compare what costs you will incur if you choose to cancel.

 Don’t forget to ask what to do with any equipment you have from the provider.
 They often require it to be returned upon cancelation.